Skip sidebar anchor links

 Who contributes to the General Fund through taxes?

-Do higher-income Arizonans pay a greater share in taxes?
+Do Arizonans with low and middle-incomes pay the greatest share in taxes?

 Do corporations pay their fair share?